farzadrastegar/setup-hadoop/README.md

    Note: 'master1.hadoopcluster.webranking' represents the repository server (see step 4).

    5.2.
-Back to the frontend machine, make a backup directory and move current repo files to it.
-Copy .repo files from the repository server, i.e. master1.hadoopcluster.webranking, to /etc/yum.repos.d using the following commands.
-Note: the 'scp' command below makes the ftp service of the frontend machine available for the repository server.
+Back to the frontend machine, use the commands below to make a backup directory in each node and move /etc/yum.repos.d/\*.repo files to it.
+Then, copy all the /etc/yum.repos.d/\*.repo files from the repository server, i.e. master1.hadoopcluster.webranking, to /etc/yum.repos.d in every node.
+Also, make sure to make the ftp service of the frontend machine available for the repository server (see the 'scp' command below).

          (open lib/pxe.repo and replace the IP address in the FTP url with the IP address of your frontend machine.
 That is, 'baseurl=ftp://FRONTEND-IP-ADDRESS-HERE/pub')
          $ scp lib/pxe.repo adminuser@master1.hadoopcluster.webranking:/etc/yum.repos.d/